 The most common symptom associated with the yips is an involuntary muscle jerk, although some people experience tremors, twitches, spasms or freezing.

 In some people, the yips are a type of focal dystonia, a condition that causes involuntary muscle contractions during a specific task.
 It's most likely related to overuse of a certain set of muscles, similar to writer's cramp.
 Anxiety worsens the effect.

-Some athletes become so anxious and self-focused — overthinking to the point of distraction — that their ability to execute a skill, like putting, is impaired.
-Choking is an extreme form of performance anxiety that may compromise a golfer's game.
+Some athletes become so anxious and self-focused — overthinking to the point of distraction — that their ability to execute a skill, such as putting, is impaired.
+"Choking" is an extreme form of performance anxiety that may compromise a golfer's or any athlete's game.